 After his first screen appearance in Art Trouble (1934), he worked for a time for MGM as a contract player and slowly began making a name for himself in increasingly high-profile roles throughout the rest of the 1930s.
 His famous collaborations with Frank Capra, in You Can't Take It with You (1938), Mr. Smith Goes to Washington (1939), and, after World War II, It's a Wonderful Life (1946) helped to launch his career as a star and to establish his screen persona as the likable "every man".

-Having learned to fly in 1935, he was drafted into the U.S. Army in 1940 as a private (after twice failing the medical for being underweight).
+Having learned to fly in 1935, he was drafted into the United States Army in 1940 as a private (after twice failing the medical for being underweight).
 During the course of World War II he rose to the rank of colonel, first as an instructor at home in the United States, and later on combat missions in Europe.
-He remained involved with the U.S. Air Force Reserve after the war and retired in 1959 as a brigadier general.
+He remained involved with the United States Air Force Reserve after the war and retired in 1959 as a brigadier general.

 - IMDb Mini Biography By: fmetz